wp-plugins/quick-featured-images/README.txt

 Yes.
 It works either activated for all sites (network wide) or activated in each single site.
 It changes only the posts of the site where you use it.

+= Why are there sometimes strange search results with custom taxonomies? =

+The search for custom taxonomy terms could lead to surprising results.
+The reason is custom taxonomies can be used in many different ways.
+It is not possible to catch them all in one single code expression.
+If you should be unsatisfied with the result try other filters to get the result you want.

 = Which languages does the plugin support? =

 Actually these languages are supported: